twseptian/apache-pyspark-programming/Jupyter/README.md

 # Jupyter Notebook files
-This is all of my homework files from Big Data Mining and Applications course
+This is all of my homework/projects files from Big Data Mining and Applications course